Each Sunday in Hull, the Church meets in both the morning and alternate Sunday evenings for a time of worship and devotion through God’s Word.

 Sunday mornings consist of a time of praise and worship led by our dedicated worship team and a study of God’s Word.
 Alongside the sermon, children are encouraged to join the Discovery Club in the Ignite Centre.
 We also have créche facilities next to the entrance of the main Church with a direct television feed to the main hall.
 This allows those with younger children to let their children play while still being able to listen to the Word.

 6:30pm – Evening Praise and Gospel Service

-We come together again in the evening for a Gospel themed service.
+We come together again on alternate Sunday evenings for a Gospel themed service.
 This is the perfect opportunity to bring the unsaved to Church as the Word is preached undiluted.
-We believe that “all have sinned and fall short of the glory of God” (Romans 3:23) and this is shown clearly each Sunday evening.
-As in the morning, the worship team lead us through a time of praise and worship.
+We believe that “all have sinned and fall short of the glory of God” (Romans 3:23) and this is shown clearly Sunday evenings.

 What happen in a service?